 For calculating descriptive statistics in additional DEQ reports, aggregate data first to calculate month-medians prior to additional analyses vs. pooling all data equally within a year.

-Following the criteria of strong and weak assessment methodology in Table 1, we think this new approach meets the six categories of a strong methodology: it is written clearly, follows the water quality standards (WQS), is consistent with how the WQS were developed, does not require best judgement, uses all available data, and minimizes type II errors (which falsely identify a waterbody as impaired when it is not).
+Following the criteria of strong and weak assessment methodology in Table 1, we think this new approach meets most of the categories of a strong methodology: it is written clearly, follows the water quality standards (WQS), is consistent with how the WQS were developed, does not require best judgement, and uses all available data that meet the standards necessary for inclusion (e.g., only complete depth profiles are used, not surface-only measurements).

 (4) Should DEQ restrict DO assessments to vertical profile datasets in lakes/reservoirs or is it appropriate for a surface-only DO dataset to form the basis of an assessment for a lake/reservoir?
 If the latter, how should surface-only data (or data from shallow profiles) be used in assessments?